siliconsociety/BunnyHop/README.md

-# BunnyCDN Async Video Uploader
+# BunnyHop Async Video Uploader

 A minimalist Python utility for asynchronously uploading videos to BunnyCDN using the Bunny Stream API.
 Leverages `httpx` and `aiofiles` for non-blocking HTTP requests and file I/O.